310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-well… i’ll explain that soon enough. ahem, first off…
+well… i will explain that soon enough. ahem, first off…

 thank you for gathering here, everyone.

-it took a lot of time and effort to prepare all those sequins, seashells, and fish scales on the floor, you know~ i had to go all over the place.
+it took a lot of time and effort to prepare all those [sequins], [seashells], and [fish scales] on the floor, you know~ i had to go all over the [place].

-and i had to do it for four people, too. it was a toughie.
+and i had to do it for [four people], too. it was a [toughie].
 {% endbubble %}

 {% bubble Natsume %}